 This course is designed to give students a basic understanding of the various functions of a paralegal in the American legal system and to build a foundation of basic knowledge and skill development necessary for someone seeking a career in the paralegal/legal assistant.

 PLS 102 FUNDAMENTAL LEGAL DOCUMENTS

-Providing students exposure to fundamental criminal and civil legal documents.
-Student will also draft standard civil and criminal documents that comply with basic legal standards.
-Prerequisite: PLS 101
+This course will expose students to fundamental criminal and civil legal documents.
+Students will also draft routine civil and criminal documents.
+Coreguisite: PLS 101

 PLS 103 LAW OFFICE AND ETHICS